NEWTON CHENG

-Newton Cheng is a husband and father, champion powerlifter, and is Director of Health + Performance at Google.
+Newton Cheng is a husband and father, champion powerlifter, and previously served as Director of Health + Performance at Google.
 He models and teaches a unique performance-oriented approach to vulnerable leadership that he’s developed throughout his career.
 His goal is to break the stigma around mental health in the workplace and beyond so that we can achieve our most ambitious goals without sacrificing our ability to take care of ourselves and each other.

 Drawing on his unique background at Google as well as his journey to becoming a world champion athlete, he has unique expertise in the intersections of health & wellbeing, and performance of individuals and teams.
 Despite still working as an executive at Google, Newton has openly shared about his struggles with mental health and burnout in order to model what it looks like to pierce the stigma around mental health.